How to Tie Down a Motorcycle Properly on a Trailer With a Chock

 1. Ensure That the Bike Is Upright

-Before you start strapping your bike onto the trailer, you should ensure that it is upright and parked correctly.
+Before you start strapping motorcycle to trailer, you should ensure that it is upright and parked correctly.
 Remember, the best wheel chock should be able to hold the bike in place and upright.
 With a reliable wheel chock, you can secure your motorcycle alone.
 And the good thing about it is that it is available and affordable in any local automobile shop.

 2. Tie One End of Your Buckle/Ratchet Strap to One Side of the Trailer Directly in Line With Your Bike’s Front Wheel.